Pyroxenium/Basalt/docs/Home.md

 Here you can find information about how to use Basalt as well as examples of functional Basalt code.
 The aim of Basalt is to improve user interaction through visual display.

-On the right side of this page you can find a Wiki Navigation, where you can find a more detailed list of Basalt's features
-<br><br>

 ## About Basalt

 Basalt is intended to be an easy-to-understand UI Framework designed for CC:Tweaked (AKA Computer Craft: Tweaked) - a popular minecraft mod.
 For more information about CC:Tweaked, checkout the project's <a href="https://tweaked.cc/">home page</a>.